Designs from Local Random Quantum Circuits with SU(d) Symmetry: Exact -symmetric -designs from local ensembles

-Although it is desirable to reduce the locality, we verify that it is impossible to find an ensemble $\mathcal{E}$ with a \emph{bounded locality} on its unitaries that converges to unitary $k$-design under SU$(d)$ symmetry for arbitrary large $k$, which forbid a circuit architecture with local unitaries to be Haar random under SU$(d)$ symmetry.
-Based on the above discussion, it is natural to realize that in order to achieve higher order moments of the Haar distribution under SU$(d)$ symmetry, it is necessary to incorporate more relative phase factors into the ensemble, which unavoidably demands more products of YJM-elements and increases the locality.
-One may conceive other ways to craft diagonal phase matrices such as using $S_n$ characters or center elements, but we show in Theorem 3.6 in the SM that no matter which method is applied the scaling behavior of locality is at least $\Omega(\log p(n,d))$, where $p(n,d)$ is the number of all inequivalent $S_n$ irrep sectors decomposed from an $n$-qudit system related to the famous Hardy-Ramanujan asymptotic partition formula \cite{Ramanujan1918, Uspensky1920}.
+Finally, although it is desirable to reduce the locality, we can show that it is impossible to find an ensemble $\mathcal{E}$ composed of unitaries with {bounded locality} that converges to a unitary $k$-design under $\text{SU}(d)$ symmetry for arbitrarily large $k$.
+This implies that local circuit models cannot converge to Haar randomness under $\text{SU}(d)$ symmetry.
+From the above discussion, it is clear that in order to achieve higher order moments of the Haar distribution under $\text{SU}(d)$ symmetry, it is necessary to incorporate more relative phase factors into the ensemble.
+This unavoidably requires higher-order products of YJM elements and increases the locality.
+One may consider alternative ways to craft diagonal phase matrices such as using $S_n$ characters or center elements.
+However, we show in Theorem \ref{Thm:DesignLocality} that regardless of the approach taken, the locality must scale at least as $\Omega(\log p(n,d))$, where $p(n,d)$ is the number of all inequivalent $S_n$ irreps from an $n$-qudit system related to the famous Hardy--Ramanujan asymptotic partition formula \cite{Ramanujan1918, Uspensky1920}.
+This lower bound can be tightened to $2 \lfloor n/2 \rfloor = \Theta(n)$ in the most explicit case of qubits ($d = 2$) to replenish all necessary relative phases by Theorem \ref{Thm:basis}.